micromdm/nanomdm/docs/operations-guide.md

 * Endpoint: `/migration`

 The migration endpoint (as talked about above under the `-migration` switch) is an API endpoint that allows sending raw `TokenUpdate` and `Authenticate` messages to establish an enrollment — in particular the APNs push topic, token, and push magic.
 This endpoint bypasses certificate validation and certificate authentication (though still requires API HTTP authentication).
 In this way we enable a way to "migrate" MDM enrollments from another MDM.
 This is how the `llorne` tool of [the micro2nano project](https://github.com/micromdm/micro2nano) works, for example.

+# Enrollment Migration (nano2nano)

+The `nano2nano` tool extracts migration enrollment data from a given storage backend and sends it to a NanoMDM migration endpoint.
+In this way you can effectively migrate between database backends.
+For example if you started with a `file` backend you could migrate to a `mysql` backend and vice versa.
+Note that MDM servers must have *exactly* the same server URL for migrations to operate.

+*Note:* Enrollment migration is **lossy**.
+It is not intended to bring over all data related to an enrollment — just the absolute bare minimum of data to support a migrated device being able to operate with MDM.
+For example previous commands & responses and even inventory data will be missing.

+*Note: There are some edge cases around enrollment migration.
+One such case is iOS unlock tokens.
+If the latest `TokenUpdate` did not contain the enroll-time unlock token for iOS then this information is probably lost in the migration.
+Again this feature is only meant to migrate the absolute minimum of information to allow for a device to be sent APNs push requests and have an operational command-queue.

+## Switches

+### -debug

+* log debug messages

+Enable additional debug logging.

+### -storage & -dsn

+See the "-storage & -dsn" section, above, for NanoMDM.
+The syntax and capabilities are the same.

+### -key string

+* NanoMDM API Key

+The NanoMDM API key used to authenticate to the migration endpoint.

+### -url string

+* NanoMDM migration URL

+The URL of the NanoMDM migration endpoint.
+For example "http://127.0.0.1:9000/migration".

+### -version

+* print version

+Print version and exit.